 - Candidates for Facial Hair Restoration: This technique offers excellent results for eyebrow, beard, and mustache transplants, thanks to the ability to match angle, depth, and direction with natural hair patterns.

-- Patients Who Previously Had FUT or FUE: Micro FUE serve as a refinement or correction for patients who have undergone older techniques, addressing density gaps or unnatural patterns left behind.
+- Patients Who Previously Had FUT or FUE: Micro FUE serves as a refinement or correction for patients who have undergone older techniques, addressing density gaps or unnatural patterns left behind.

 Who May Not Be a Good Candidate?